WHY SOLID

 Purpose-built microservices

 Built as independent microservices from the ground up — not layered on top of an ERP system.
-Each service owns its data and scales independently, enabling targeted updates without system-wide risk.
+Each service owns its data and is deployed independently, so a change to one service doesn't put the others at risk.

 Monolith or ERP-extended